Shelly Bay: Treaty of Waitangi settlement

 In 2003, the Waitangi Tribunal ruled that iwi were owed compensation over Shelly Bay.
 On 14 February 2009 4.5 hectares of land was handed over to the iwi Taranaki Whānui ki te Upoko o te Ika (also shortened to Taranaki Whānui) who bought the land as part of a $25 million Treaty of Waitangi settlement.
 The settlement related to wrongdoings in and arising from the 1839 land purchase.
 The Crown apologised over this sale, saying the deed was flawed and promises were never kept.
 The Crown failed to set aside one-tenth of the land for Māori as required by the terms, took land for public purposes without compensation, and locked up remaining Māori land in perpetual leases.
 The settlement included the right to buy the Shelly Bay property (as well as several other around Wellington) and the iwi chose to do so at a cost of at least $13.3 million.

-Current use and wildlife
+Use after closure of military base

-Buildings previously part of the defence bases have had little or no maintenance since the base ceased operations.
-The wharf itself has almost rotted away.
-A number of artists rent studio spaces in the area.
-The area also features the Chocolate Fish cafe; former mayor Kerry Prendergast described the cafe as "iconic" and it became renowned after actors and crew from the Lord of the Rings trilogy frequented it.
-It also has a campsite.
+A number of artists had rented studio spaces in the area under their collective name "Art Base".
+The area also included the Chocolate Fish cafe; former mayor Kerry Prendergast described the cafe as "iconic" and it became renowned after actors and crew from the Lord of the Rings trilogy frequented it.
+It also had a campsite.
 Some of the 2005 film King Kong was filmed in Shelly Bay, including construction of the giant wall that separates Kong from the rest of Skull Island.
 Shelly Bay is a short drive from the Miramar studios used for filming the movie.